WBC confirm sanctioning of Wilder v Fury II, mandatory on hold

-An immediate rematch between heavyweight stars Deontay Wilder and Tyson Fury has been approved by the WBC.
+The WBC has approved an immediate rematch between heavyweight stars Deontay Wilder and Tyson Fury.

 Wilder v Fury ended a draw following what was an enthralling contest.
 Fury largely dominated, although Wilder had the equalizer on more than one occasion.

 Down in the ninth and twelfth, almost out in the latter, Fury survived to hold considerable gripes over the decision.